-means the total and permanent loss of natural hearing in both ears.

-means the total and permanent loss of hearing, both natural and assisted, in both ears.

-dementia

-means unequivocal diagnosis of dementia confirmed by a neurologist.

-means permanent failure of brain function with significant cognitive impairment confirmed by a neurologist.
+TR KC means the permanent and profound loss of natural hearing in both ears as diagnosed by a specialist medical practitioner .
+MT TP means the permanent and profound loss of hearing, both natural and assisted, in both ears as diagnosed by a specialist medical practitioner . dementia ET means unequivocal diagnosis of dementia confirmed by a neurologist.
+TR KC means permanent failure of brain function with significant cognitive impairment confirmed by a neurologist.

-TP